-- Leakage of information about AI models - Attacks that may leak parameters, functions and other non-public information of AI model may cause a leakage of trade secret, etc. relating to the AI model functions. - > Leakage of sensitive information contained in training data - If any sensitive information is contained in training data, an attack that leaks any information about training data may cause a privacy violation, leakage of trade secret and breach of legal regulations or contract. - If any medical information or other personal data, per-customer sales information, image data of military facilities where photography is prohibited, or the like is contained in training data set, an attack that leaks any information about training data may cause damage to individual persons (see "Table 4.
-Examples of damage and threats to the system using machine learning"). - Consideration for measures upon occurrence of security violation - Initial action - \diamond Recovery by rollback of the AI system, use of alternative system, etc. - ♦ Stop the AI system (kill switch). - \diamond Disconnect the Al system from the network. - Confirmation of contents of security violation - ♦ Reporting to relevant stakeholders - > Use of insurance to facilitate indemnification, compensation, etc. - Establishment of third-party organ and investigation and analysis of causes and proposals by such organ
+- ♦ Examples of damage as a result of lowering the fairness include without limitation unfair and discriminative loan in credit examination system, unfair and discriminative school admission, employment and personnel deployment in personnel assessment system and unfair and discriminative criminal risk judgment in crime prevention system. - > Leakage of information about AI models - Attacks that may leak parameters, functions and other non-public information of AI model may cause a leakage of trade secret, etc. relating to the AI model functions. - > Leakage of sensitive information contained in training data - If any sensitive information is contained in training data, an attack that leaks any information about training data may cause a privacy violation, leakage of trade secret and breach of legal regulations or contract. - ♦ If any medical information or other personal data, per-customer sales information, image data of military facilities where photography is prohibited, or the like is contained in training data set, an attack that leaks any information about training data may cause damage to individual persons (see "Table 6.
+Examples of damage and threats to the system using machine learning"). - Consideration for measures upon occurrence of security violation - Initial action - ♦ Recovery by rollback of the AI system, use of alternative system, etc. - ♦ Stop the AI system (kill switch). - ♦ Disconnect the AI system from the network. - ♦ Confirmation of contents of security violation - ♦ Reporting to relevant stakeholders - Use of insurance to facilitate indemnification, compensation, etc. - Establishment of third-party organ and investigation and analysis of causes and proposals by such organ